jacobcassidy/docker-nginx-phpfpm-setup/README.md

 # Docker NGINX & PHP-FPM Setup

 This repository contains the files needed to quickly get up and running with a local PHP development Docker container.
-The container uses __NGINX & PHP-FPM__ for the server, __MySQL__ for the database, __local volumes__ for editing the files and database, and installs __Composer__ remotely at `/usr/local/share/composer` for running global packages in your Docker container.
+The container uses __NGINX & PHP-FPM__ for the server, __MySQL__ for the database, __local volumes__ for live editing of the files and database, and installs __Composer__ remotely at `/usr/local/share/composer` for running global packages in your Docker container.

 Included below are one-time setup instructions for creating a __stand-alone NGINX Reverse Proxy Docker network__.
 This network container will allow you to run multiple containers simultaneously, all using unique local domain names on the standard 80 (HTTP) or 443 (HTTPS) ports.